Causes of fatigue

 Nearly everyone who has chemotherapy has some fatigue.
 Your white and red blood cell counts drop midway between treatments.
 Many people feel very tired at this time.
 After that, you get a bit of energy back.
 Then it's time for your next treatment and so it goes on.
 Knowing that you will get tired again can make you feel anxious and frustrated.

-Biological therapy uses substances made by the body to treat cancer.
+Biological therapy is a type of cancer treatment.
 These drugs can cause tiredness.
-They may affect how the body produces chemicals that it needs to work properly.
+They may affect how the body produces chemicals that it needs in order to work properly.

 Many hormone treatments can disturb the body’s balance and the speed it does things.
 This is called your metabolism.
 Changing your metabolism can lead to several side effects, including fatigue.